keithalewis/math/um2.md

 \newcommand{\Var}{\operatorname{Var}}
 \newcommand{\Cov}{\operatorname{Cov}}

+When observation does not agree with theory in physics, it is time to come up with a new theory.
+Lord Kelvin claimed toward the end of the 19th century

+> _There is nothing new to be discovered in physics now.
+All that remains is more and more precise measurement_.

+The Rayleigh-Jeans law for black-body electromagnetic radiation fit experimental observation for low tempurature, but was drasticly wrong as the tempurature increased.
+Max Planck showed it was possible to fit the data by assuming radiation could only be emitted in a minimal increment.
+This led to the discovery of quantum mechanics.

+There is something drastingly wrong with the Black-Scholes/Merton theory: their mathmatical fiction of continous time trading.

+The Black-Scholes/Merton theory give

+Merton provided a closed form formula for the price of barrier options in ??? using the reflection principal of Brownian motion.
-We all know the classical Black-Scholes/Merton theory for option pricing is imperfect.
+There is a glaring error in the classical Black-Scholes/Merton theory for option pricing.

+is imperfect.
 Market instruments are not perfectly liquid;
 there is a bid-ask spread involved in transactions that tends to widen as the amount traded increases.
 Stock prices are discrete; they trade in integer multiples of their smallest trading unit.
 The most glaring